Slovakia buying two million Sputnik vaccines from Russia

 Czech Prime Minister Andrej Babis said on Sunday the country could not wait.

-Reporting by Robert Muller and Jason Hovet; Editing by Alex Richardson and Philippa Fletcher
+Reporting by Robert Muller and Jason Hovet; Editing by Alex Richardson, Philippa Fletcher and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.